hayleyygregg/AAD116/design-journal.md

 The first ever motion picture shot was the 'Roundhay Garden Scene by Louis Aimé Le Prince' which was created by two receivers, both with a single lens and a take-up spool for paper negatives which were exposed in the summer of 1888.

+However, Cinematography is credited to the Lumiere Brothers who 'invented their own device combining camera with printer and projector' calling it 'the Cinématographe.'
+Source: [earlycinema.com](http://www.earlycinema.com/pioneers/lumiere_bio.html)

 ###Practical